LuxKaiwalker/whitemind/README.md

 🌐 The website can be found [here](http://www.whitemind.net).

-📚This site is still under construction so you might want to come back soon to find new inbuilt features!
+📚 This site is still under construction so you might want to come back soon to find new inbuilt features!